ceddy4395/seminar-presentation/PITCHME.md

 ### Diversity
 @ul
 - Filter bubbles
-  - Bubbles will form with people with exact same preference
+  - "Bubble" of content similar to previously liked items
-  - Causes narrowing of preferences
+  - Users are not challenged to broaden their viewpoints and preferences
-  - Users will be less satisified
+  - Users are less satisified
-  - Producers who are not in this filter bubble will have a limited amount of sales
+  - Producers outside the bubble receive less exposure
 - Popularity bias
-  - Items which are already popular will get more recommendations (rich-get-richer)
+  - Items which are already popular get more recommendations (rich-get-richer)
 @ulend

 +++